La La Lab – the Mathematics of Music at MAINS in Heidelberg

 A joyful display of artworks from artists and mathematicians in the field.
 Talks/concerts at scheduled events.

-The exhibition will be presented by the Heidelberg Laureate Forum Foundation (HLFF), who created MAINS, a special event and exhibition venue dedicated to mathematics and informatics.
+The exhibition is presented by the Heidelberg Laureate Forum Foundation (HLFF), who created MAINS, a special event and exhibition venue dedicated to mathematics and informatics.
 The former showroom of the “Heidelberger Druckmaschinen” offers plenty of space to raise public awareness of the disciplines’ importance for society.